hyperledger/fabric/docs/source/commands/peerlifecycle.md

 has been successfully committed to the channel.
 For more information, visit [Chaincode for Operators](../chaincode4noah.html).

-_note: These instructions use the Fabric chaincode lifecycle introduced as an alpha feature in Fabric v2.0.
-If you would like to use the old lifecycle to install and instantiate a chaincode, visit the [peer chaincode](peerchaincode.html) command reference._
+*Note: These instructions use the Fabric chaincode lifecycle introduced in the v2.0 Alpha release.
+If you would like to use the old lifecycle to install and instantiate a chaincode, visit the [peer chaincode](peerchaincode.html) command reference.*

 ## Syntax